 So as part of our Ultimate Guide to Digital Parenting, we thought it would be helpful to give parents the social apps worth watching out for, beyond the big networks (Instagram, Facebook, Twitter).
 I mean, of course you already dutifully research every single app they download (which they can’t do without your approval), right?
 But hey, we can all use a refresher course now and again.

-In fact, we’ll be sure to keep this post updated through the year, as new, risky apps and privacy concerns hit the news.
+In fact, we’ll be sure to keep this post updated through the year with new additions, as new, risky apps and privacy concerns hit the news.
 Which they will.

 We’re here for you!